Hallé St Peter’s

 Café Cotton at Hallé St Peter’s

 The Hallé Kitchen space is home to Café Cotton at Hallé St Peter’s.
-This independent café, restaurant and bar is open to the general public seven days a week offering great coffee, delicious homemade food and cakes for takeaway.
+This independent café, restaurant and bar is open to the general public seven days a week offering great coffee, delicious homemade food and cakes to eat in or takeaway.
+For reservations, please visit www.cafecottononline.co.uk

 Events at Hallé St Peter’s